E-commerce

 Minimum order data

-Barcode, volumetric weight, hazardous classification: without a complete product sheet, the provider applies conservative assumptions that can increase shipping costs.
+Barcode, cubic weight, hazardous classification: without a complete product sheet, the provider applies conservative assumptions that can increase shipping costs.

-In-house: you rent or own the facilities, hire the picking teams.
+In-house: you rent or own the premises, hire the picking teams.
 Maximum control, investment, and rigidity in volume.

 3PL: you entrust inventory and operations to a specialist who charges a flat fee, per item, or per parcel.